UK wants Cop29 deal that ‘accelerates clean energy transition’, says Miliband

 This year’s talks have been dogged by polarised positions over how much money rich countries should pay poorer ones and how to make progress on cutting down climate-heating greenhouse gas emissions.

-But a growing sense of optimism emerged on Friday when the Cop29 presidency – Azerbaijan – released the latest draft of an agreement, which showed countries closing in on a compromise over thorny issues such as climate finance and mitigation.
+But a growing sense of optimism emerged on Friday when the Cop29 presidency – Azerbaijan – released the latest draft of an agreement.

+It showed countries closing in on a compromise over thorny issues such as climate finance and mitigation – although sticking points remained.

+A UK Government source said: “The current text doesn’t make the headway we are looking for, but gives us a platform to negotiate from.
+There is a hard but achievable path ahead in the final hours- and that is what we are focusing on.”

 Speaking to UK staff during a closing event at the UK’s pavilion, the Energy Secretary said the green transition was right both “ethically” and “economically”.